How to create a savings plan

 Employer pension plans:

-If you’ve got a full-time job, there’s a pretty good chance your employer will offer a defined contribution pension plan, meaning they’ll agree to either contribute a set amount or match a portion or all of whatever you contribute towards your retirement.
-These contributions will generally bring about excellent tax relief opportunities.
+If you’re a full-time worker, there’s a pretty good chance your employer will offer a 401(k) plan, and they'll likely agree to either contribute a set amount every year or match a portion or all of whatever you contribute towards your retirement.
+401(k)s are tax-deferred, meaning you’ll only pay taxes on your contributions when you retire, and won’t pay a cent on any investment gains made along the way.
 So between the government tax breaks and employer contributions, it’s like being deluged with money from a two-headed shower.
-If you earn less than £150,000 you’re currently free to contribute as much as your entire salary, up to a maximum of £40,000 a year into your pension.
-(This number reflects the total of both your and your employer’s contributions.)
-You should absolutely contribute as close to the maximum as possible; direct debits from your paycheque will ease the discomfort of having the amount lopped off the top.
+You’re currently free to contribute as much as $18,500 a year ($24,500 if you're 50 or older), and you absolutely should contribute the maximum if at all possible; auto transfers from your paycheck will ease the discomfort.

-If you aren’t offered a pension at work, you should immediately fund a SIPP, which will provide you similar tax relief as a workplace pension, or an ISA, a tax-free savings account before looking to park your savings anywhere else.
+If you aren’t offered a pension at work, or you’ve maxed it out, you should immediately fully fund your traditional IRA, SEP-IRA, and/or your Roth IRA before looking to deposit savings anywhere else.

 Savings plan formula